 The practice had an automatic fire alarm system which was serviced regularly; this included automatic fire detection and emergency lighting.
-The practice had appointed fire marshals and designated staff had completed fire training within the practice.
-The fire risk assessment had been reviewed in January 2017.
+Staff at the practice had completed fire training in May 2017.
+The fire risk assessment had been reviewed in November 2017.

-A dental nurse worked with the dentists and dental hygienist when they treated patients.
+A dental nurse worked with the dentists and dental hygienist/ therapist when they treated patients.